supremetakoyaki/Scramble/README.md

 # Information for cloning/forking

-New contributors who clone the repository may find that they need a class library titled "ntwewy-db".
-Please download the latest release [here](https://github.com/supremetakoyaki/ntwewy-db/releases/).
+New contributors who clone the repository may find that they need two class libraries, titled "[ntwewy-db](https://github.com/supremetakoyaki/ntwewy-db/releases/)" and "[finalremix-db](https://github.com/supremetakoyaki/finalremix-db/releases/)".

 # More